 Well, we can.

 Freight consolidation is not a new strategy, but it’s underutilized.
-3PLs like Kane Is Able, which serves a dense concentration of consumer goods manufacturers, use smart technology to match loads that share the same final destination and requested arrival windows.
+3PLs like Kane Logistics, which serves a dense concentration of consumer goods manufacturers, use smart technology to match loads that share the same final destination and requested arrival windows.
 They are the matchmakers is a new “We” economy that looks to share infrastructure in order to reduce costs and energy usage.

 There are better alternatives to LTL for smaller shippers.
 Learn how you can reduce LTL costs by checking out our paper: LTL Secrets Revealed.